fastschema/fastschema/README.md

 - **Real-time Updates:** FastSchema supports real-time updates, allowing you to build dynamic web applications that update in real-time without the need for manual refresh.

+- **Plugin System:** FastSchema comes with a plugin system that allows you to extend the functionality of the platform with custom plugins.

 ## Documentation

 For more information on how to get started with FastSchema, check out our [documentation](https://fastschema.com).